KevinWang676/KevinWang676.github.io/_pages/about.md

 Service and leadership
 ======
-Vice President of DKU Soccer Association: Fall 2022 Director of Publicity of DKU Soccer Association: Spring 2022 DKU Football Athlete: From Fall 2020 to Fall 2022
+Vice President of DKU Soccer Association: Fall 2022 \
+Director of Publicity of DKU Soccer Association: Spring 2022 \
+DKU Soccer Athlete: From Fall 2020 to Fall 2022 \